dashhive/dashchum/README.md

 # if either of these steps fail,
 # try re-running each once or twice
 dashmate setup local

+# generates a new wallet and returns
+# public and private keypair and adds funds
+dashmate wallet:mint 10 --config=local_seed

+# If you already have a wallet you can fund it like this
+dashmate wallet:mint 10 --address=REPLACE_WITH_DASH_ADDRESS --config=local_seed

 dashmate group start
 ```
 The official method from the [Testnet Masternode Dash Docs](https://docs.dash.org/en/stable/masternodes/setup-testnet.html?highlight=dashmate#dashmate-installation) also works, but was a little outdated at time of writing (Oct 2022).